disko998/gatsby-blog/content/blog/web/markdown-elements/index.md

 Markdown is a lightweight markup language for creating formatted text using a plain-text editor.

 This website is built with **Gatsby.js** witch uses **React.js** a **JavaScript** framework for building web applications.
-The interesting fact is that this website also uses markdown files for every blog post, so I posted some elements you will encounter throughout this website and their markup language.
+The interesting fact is that this website also uses markdown files for every blog post.
+I posted some elements you will encounter throughout this website and their markup language.

 # Header 1